 I was confused because I did not know the relevance and impact of each business organization in business terms.
 (Proprietorship, Partnership, Private Limited, LLP Enterprise, Public listed company)

-I went ahead with proprietorship as it seemed the cheapest (in terms of registration) and did not cost a bomb with government and CA fees.
+I proceeded with proprietorship as it seemed the cheapest (in terms of registration) and did not cost a bomb with government and CA fees.

 Was I Right?

-This is why you must understand the different organization structures and the one suites for you to start your venture.
+This is why you must understand the different organizational structures and suites for starting your venture.

 Internet is an indispensable part of our lives.